pingswept/design-for-fab/content/logistics/projects.md

 P2 final: Tuesday, February 15, at the start of class.
 You can submit documentation up until late Tuesday night, but we will be testing vehicles in class.

 -->

+# P2: Hidden mechanism box for kids

+Make a mechanism in a box that connects two opposing rods and survives exploration by kids.
+It should have the properties listed below.

+*   When you push rod A into the box, rod B moves into the box in a symmetrical fashion.
+When you pull A out, B emerges too.
+*   Rods A and B cannot be removed
+*   The top and sides of the box are opaque, hiding the mechanism.
+The top should not have visible fasteners if those fasteners would reveal the nature of the mechanism.
+*   The bottom is transparent, or in some way reveals the nature of the mechanism.
+*   The mechanism should be durable when exposed to kids.
+*   The mechanism should have a satisfying feel-- this might mean detents, no rattling, or smooth motion, but it depends on the mechanism.

+You will be given: 2 maple dowels, 3/8" in diameter and 8" long.

+Prototype due: Tuesday, February 7, at the start of class.
+The prototype should test the mechanism, but need not be sealed up.

+Project due: Thursday, February 9, at the start of class.

 # P1: Build a mechanical car launcher

 Design, prototype, and refine a mechanism that can reliably hold and release a 9.8 N force (the weight of a 1 kg mass on Earth) to launch a toy car off a jump.